Biden's EV charging push boosts established automakers taking on Tesla

-June 25 (Reuters) - President Joe Biden's plan to spend billions on charging networks in the U.S. could encourage more Americans to buy electric vehicles, giving General Motors (GM.N) and Ford Motor (F.N) much needed fuel in the battle against Tesla Inc (TSLA.O).
+(Reuters) - President Joe Biden’s plan to spend billions on charging networks in the U.S. could encourage more Americans to buy electric vehicles, giving General Motors and Ford Motor much needed fuel in the battle against Tesla Inc.

-"It's necessary for the consumers to get better infrastructure to buy EVs and it might be good for General Motors and Ford as well as Stellantis (STLA.MI), (FCAU.N)," said Frank Schwope, automotive analyst at NORD/LB.
+“It’s necessary for the consumers to get better infrastructure to buy EVs and it might be good for General Motors and Ford as well as Stellantis,” said Frank Schwope, automotive analyst at NORD/LB.

 The funds are half of $15 billion Biden had sought for EV charging stations.
 In a 2018 report, consultancy firm McKinsey estimated that the United States will need about $11 billion of capital investment by 2030 to deploy the 13 million chargers needed for the country’s EVs.